BloomTechBackend/Enhance-/project_documents/design_document.md

 We will store journal entries in a table in DynamoDB.

 *Enhance!* will also include a web interface to guide users in the creation and retrieval of journal entries.
-A main page will allow users to input a date to download a previous entry and link to a page where they can compose a new entry.
+A main page will allow users to input a date to view a previous entry and link to a page where they can compose a new entry.

 ## 5. API